-Never, EVER clicking on a link in a spam message, or even opening a spam email-the best way to avoid spam is to never let them get your address.
-It’s almost impossible, but there are methods to mitigate.
+Never, EVER click on a link in a spam message or even open a spam email-the best way to avoid spam is to never let them get your address.
+It’s almost impossible, but there are methods to mitigate it.

 If you only need an alias for a short time, a disposable address is very handy.
 Free services like Mailinator create an address you can check for just a short time.

 If you’re concerned about getting tracked while you browsing around on the internet, the best option you have is to sign out of all the services you are automatically signed in out.
 This is especially important if you walking around with your mobile in town or elsewhere.
 Otherwise, the ad servers and cookies and so forth that are run by these services that you are logged into or their affiliates will pretty much know where and when you go online at all times.
 Signing in and signing out can be painful, and very few people do that, and that is exactly what Google, Facebook, Microsoft, and Apple are counting on so they can collect your private data on your behaviour online.